-IN THE MATTER OF the Administrative Tribunals Act , S.B.C.
+IN THE MATTER OF the Administrative Tribunals Act, S.B.C.
 2004 c.45, and

-IN THE I MATTER OF the Workers Compensation Act, R.S.B.C.
+IN THE MATTER OF the Workers Compensation Act, R.S.B.C.
 1996 c.492, s.
-247(1) and

-IN THE I MATTER of an Appeal (or Application [optional for s.
-311 or reconsideration])

-Appellant (or A Applicant):

-Respondent:

-Worker's WCE 3 Claim Number:

-WCAT Numbe er: ORDER

-То:

-Address:

-have knowled testify as a wi place set out b E that the Workers' Compensation Appeal Tribunal has been advised that you mage material to this appeal (or application).
-You are therefore required to attend itness before the Workers' Compensation Appeal Tribunal at the time, date, and below.
-You are also required to bring with you all documents in your possession agards to (and, where applicable, other things): to nd

-Time: Date: Place: [Time] [Month Day, Year] Workers' Compensation Appeal Tribunal 4600 Jacombs Road Richmond, BC V6V 3B1

-DATED [NAME], VICE CHAIR
+247(1) IN THE MATTER of an Appeal (or Application [optional for s.
+311 or reconsideration]) Appellant (or Applicant): Respondent: Worker's WCB Claim Number: WCAT Number: ORDER To: Address: TAKE NOTICE that the Workers' Compensation Appeal Tribunal has been advised that you may have knowledge material to this appeal (or application).
+You are therefore required to attend to testify as a witness before the Workers' Compensation Appeal Tribunal at the time, date, and place set out below.
+You are also required to bring with you all documents in your possession or control with regards to (and, where applicable, other things): Time: [Time] Date: [Month Day, Year] Workers' Compensation Appeal Tribunal Place: 4600 Jacombs Road Richmond, BC V6V 3B1 DATED [NAME], VICE CHAIR